Littleton Waller: Philippine–American War and war crimes acquittal

 Growing more desperate for food, Captain Porter left the sick and dying behind, under the command of Marine Lieutenant A.S.
 Williams, and set out with 7 Marines and 6 porters to Lanang.
 Having arrived at Lanang on 11 January, Cpt.
 Porter then sent out a relief column to pick up his own stragglers and rescue Lt.
 William's command.
 By 18 January, when Williams was rescued, 10 marines had died, one had gone insane and the porters had mutinied.
 Williams later testified that their mutinous behavior left the Marines in daily fear of their lives; the porters were hiding food and supplies from the Marines and keeping themselves nourished from the jungle while the Marines starved; then three porters attacked and wounded Williams with a bolo knife.
 The other 11 porters were placed under arrest when Williams' command reached Lanang.

 After an investigation, Waller ordered the summary execution, without trial, of the eleven Filipino porters for treason, theft, disobedience and general mutiny.
 Ten were shot in groups of three (one had been gunned down in the water attempting to escape) The bodies were left in the square as an example, until one evening under cover of darkness, some townspeople carried them off for a Christian burial.

 Waller's Marine Battalion on Samar was relieved by U.S. Army units on 26 February 1902.
 He and his Battalion left Samar on 28 February, returning to Cavite on 2 March 1902.

 Waller reported the executions to Smith, as he had reported every other event.
 "It became necessary to expend eleven prisoners.
 Ten who were implicated in the attack on Lieutenant Williams and one who plotted against me."
 Smith passed Waller's report to General Adna Chaffee, who then decided to investigate these executions, despite General J. Franklin Bell and Colonel Jacob H. Smith having carried out similar executions on a much larger scale months before with no subsequent investigations.

-Waller was tried for murder in ordering the execution of the eleven Filipino porters.
+Waller was tried for murder and manslaughter in ordering the execution of the eleven Filipino porters.
 A court martial began on March 17, 1902.
 The court-martial board consisted of 7 Army officers and 6 Marine Corps officers, led by U.S. Army General William H. Bisbee.